enderandpeter/win-a2enmod/README.md

 * _copy_ - A new module will be added and the file will be copied to the default modules directory.
 * _norestart_ - Don't restart the web server on completion

 Locates the specified module and uncomments its LoadModule line to enable it.
 A new module will be added if a path to a valid file is passed to `-search`.
-The new LoadModule line will be appended to the long list of enabled and disabled lines that usually comes with Windows Apache. `-copy`. will make a copy in the default modules folder.
+The new LoadModule line will be appended to the long list of enabled and disabled lines that usually comes with Apache. `-copy`. will make a copy in the default modules folder.
 If `-mod` names a newly added module, it must be the same name specified by the module file.
 If referring to a module already specifed in the conf, it may be named by either the part before `_module`, the full module name, filename, or basename (filename without extension).

   __a2dismod [[-m[od]] \<String\> [-n[orestart]]]__
 * _mod_ - The module to disable